 Exposure to basic science and clinical research is readily available for those interested.
 Children’s Hospital Los Angeles is a participating center in the Hydrocephalus Clinical Research Network, in addition to the Park-Reeves Syringomyelia Research Consortium study collaborative for Chiari and Syringomyelia.
 Children’s Hospital Los Angeles also participates in the Children’s Oncology Group and the Pediatric Brain Tumor Consortium.

-Please fill out our application form, include an updated CV and three letters of recommendation, and return to:
+Please fill out our application form, include an updated CV, and return to: